 Each member of the Committee shall have access to all books, records, facilities and personnel of the Company as deemed necessary or appropriate by any member of the Committee to discharge his or her responsibilities hereunder, including human resources personnel preparing the Compensation Disclosure and Analysis (“CD&A”) for the Company’s reports to be filed with the SEC.
-The Committee shall have the sole authority to select, retain and terminate any compensation consultant to assist the Committee in the evaluation of director, chief executive officer, executive officer, senior executive and equity compensation and any other matter deemed appropriate by the Committee, including authority to approve such consultant’s or advisor’s reasonable fees and other retention terms, all at the Company’s expense.
+The Committee shall have the sole authority to select, retain, obtain the advice of and terminate any compensation consultants, outside legal counsel and other advisors to assist the Committee in the evaluation of director, chief executive officer, executive officer, senior executive and equity compensation and any other matter deemed appropriate by the Committee, including authority to approve such consultant’s or advisor’s reasonable fees and other retention terms, all at the Company’s expense.
 The Committee shall also have authority to pay, at the expense of the Company, ordinary administrative expenses, including expenditures for external resources, that, as determined by the Committee, are necessary or appropriate in carrying out its duties.
 The Committee shall have authority to require that any of the Company’s personnel, counsel, accountants or investment bankers, or any other consultant or advisor to the Company, attend any meeting of the Committee or meet with any member of the Committee or any of its special, outside legal, accounting or other, advisors or consultants.

 The Committee may form and delegate authority to subcommittees as appropriate, including, but not limited to, a subcommittee composed of one or more members of the Board or officers of the Company to grant stock awards under the Company’s equity incentive plans to persons who are not (a) “Covered Employees” under Section 162(m) of the Code; (b) individuals with respect to whom the Company wishes to comply with Section 162(m) of the Code or (c) then subject to Section 16 of the Exchange Act.
 Delegation by the Committee to any subcommittee shall not limit or restrict the Committee on any matter so delegated, and any such action by the Committee shall not limit or restrict any future action by such subcommittee, unless so specified by the Committee.
 The operation of the Committee shall be subject to the Bylaws of the Company as in effect from time to time and Section 141 of the Delaware General Corporation Law.
 The approval of this Compensation Committee Charter shall be construed as a delegation of authority to the Committee with respect to the responsibilities set forth herein.